-A combination of cross-subject learning and traditional subject learning
+A combination of cross-subject learning and traditional single-subject learning

 Children are free thinkers.
 They tend to make free associations in their minds linking experience to knowledge through memory as they come across the “new” in life.
 This is particularly true for pre-school children and greatly explains why these early years are ones full of the wonder of discovery.
 Good primary schools can prolong this golden age of learning but often when the child arrives at secondary school the river of learning is split into many unconnected channels.
 For example, the student goes from a physics class to a history to French and each subject has no relation to the other.
 The child might have been inspired by something in the physics class but he has to drop it to move onto something completely unrelated where the teacher is too busy with his own lesson plan to worry about what has been learnt elsewhere.